-(1) Debt obligations include \$352.1 million for anticipated future interest payments.
-With respect to the variable interest rate portions of the debt, the interest amounts were calculated by applying the December 31, 2012, weighted-average interest rate to determine the value of future interest payments.
+(1) Debt obligations include \$310.3 million for anticipated future interest payments.
+With respect to the variable interest rate portions of the debt, the interest amounts were calculated by applying the December 31, 2013, weighted-average interest rate to determine the value of future interest payments.
 For the Master Note and Security Agreement, the weighted-average interest rate of the notes was applied to the average principal balance outstanding for each time period.
 Amounts included in "Thereafter" include principal payments and estimated interest expense through 2036.

-- (2) For the pension and postretirement benefits, contributions and benefit payments to be funded from Company assets included in the table have been actuarially estimated over a five year period.
-While benefit payments under these benefit plans are expected to continue beyond 2017, the Company believes that an estimate beyond this period is unreasonable.
-The contractual obligations table above does not include a \$87.4 million estimated withdrawal liability for the U.S. World Color Press MEPPs due to the uncertainty with the amount and timing of any potential withdrawal liability payment.
-See the "Pension and Postretirement Benefit Obligations" section above for further discussion of the withdrawal from the MEPPs. - (3) Purchase obligations consist primarily of \$12.2 million in firm commitments to purchase press and finishing equipment and other operational purchase requirements. - (4) Acquisition of businesses represents the purchase price to be paid upon closure of the acquisition of Vertis.
-On October 10, 2012, the Company and Vertis announced the execution of an Asset Purchase Agreement pursuant to which the Company acquired substantially all of the assets comprising Vertis' businesses.
-In accordance with the Asset Purchase Agreement, the Company made a \$25.9 million deposit to be held in escrow and applied to the purchase price upon closure of the deal.
-The acquisition was completed on January 16, 2013, subsequent to year end, and the remaining purchase price of \$241.5 million was paid to Vertis. - (5) The contractual obligations table above does not include reserves for uncertain tax positions recorded in accordance with the accounting guidance on uncertainties in income taxes.
+(2) For the pension and postretirement benefits, contributions and benefit payments to be funded from Company assets included in the table have been actuarially estimated over a five year period.
+While benefit payments under these benefit plans are expected to continue beyond 2018, the Company believes that an estimate beyond this period is unreasonable.
+The contractual obligations table above does not include a \$73.0 million estimated withdrawal liability for the U.S. World Color Press MEPPs due to the uncertainty with the amount and timing of any potential withdrawal liability payment.
+During 2014, the Company is required to make payments of \$14.4 million, pending no settlement.
+See Note 20, "Employee Retirement Plans," to the consolidated financial statements in Item 8, "Financial Statements and Supplementary Data," of this Annual Report on Form 10-K for further discussion of the withdrawal from the MEPPs.

+- (3) Capital lease obligations include \$0.9 million for anticipated future interest payments. - (4) Purchase obligations consist primarily of \$30.2 million in firm commitments to purchase press and finishing equipment, as well as \$2.5 million of other purchase obligations. - (5) Acquisition of businesses represents a deferred payment associated with the acquisition of Proteus Packaging and Transpak Corporation.
+This deferred payment will be made in 2014 based upon the finalization of the valuation of the net assets.
+See Note 3, "Acquisitions and Strategic Investments," to the consolidated financial statements in Item 8, "Financial Statements and Supplementary Data," of this Annual Report on Form 10-K for further discussion. - (6) The contractual obligations table above does not include reserves for uncertain tax positions recorded in accordance with the accounting guidance on uncertainties in income taxes.
 The Company has taken tax positions for which the ultimate amount and the year(s) any necessary payments will be made that pertain to those tax positions is uncertain.
-The reserve for uncertain tax positions prior to interest and penalties is \$46.5 million as of December 31, 2012.
-The Company has also recorded accruals for interest and penalties related to uncertain tax positions of \$5.1 million and \$0.9 million, respectively, as of December 31, 2012. - (6) The contractual obligations table above does not include the share repurchase program as no repurchases are required under the program.
+The reserve for uncertain tax positions prior to interest and penalties is \$44.5 million as of December 31, 2013.
+The Company has also recorded accruals for interest and penalties related to uncertain tax positions of \$4.1 million and \$0.5 million, respectively, as of December 31, 2013. - (7) The contractual obligations table above does not include the share repurchase program as no repurchases are required under the program.
 See the "Share Repurchase Program" section above for further discussion, including the maximum potential cash payments under the program.